nileshzemse/mernfeed/README.md

 2. create a feed
 3. show feeds form users which the login user follows
 4. show special feeds from medium.com Type A, B
-Feeds are shown in the sequense - 2 from user-following, 1 of type A, 1 of type B
+Feeds are shown in the sequence - 2 from user-following, 1 of type A, 1 of type B
 5. Get the feeds on clicking Load More button
 6. Api - user login
 7. Api - get user profile